switchboard-xyz/-deprecated-vrf-cpi-example/README.md

   $ ts-node src update [STATEKEY] --payer [PAYERKEYPAIR]

 ARGUMENTS
-  STATEKEY      publicKey of the program state holding the vrf account
+  STATEKEY      publicKey of the vrf client program's state

 OPTIONS
   --payer       filesystem path of keypair file that will pay for, and be authority for, any new accounts